biotope/biotope-element/docs/styling.md

 }
 ```

-The `:host` fule is there for modern browsers and the `my-button` rule is there mainly for IE11.
+The `:host` rule is there for modern browsers and the `my-button` rule is there mainly for IE11.
 The
 reason why the code has to be repeated has to do with how browsers read and apply CSS rules.
 If IE11
 encounters the following example, it will crash upon reading the `:host` selector and will not apply
 any of the rules we set.